Best Community & FQHC Health EMR Buyer's Guide 2025

 These customers have the most elaborate list of requirements, which are usually documented in the form of an RFI or RFP to assess and shortlist vendors that can meet them.
 The requirements consist of features like inventory management modules, interface with local labs (LIS), machines and diagnostic equipment along with drug dispensing (pharmacy management software) and electronic medication administration records (EMAR) etc.

-These entities also require the EHR software also need to integrate with multiple other software and medical devices.
+These entities also require the EMR software also need to integrate with multiple other software and medical devices.

 Why does your practice need an EMR Software?

 Since the introduction of Meaningful Use, most healthcare practices simply have little or no choice but to convert their practice operations to an EHR software.
-However, most providers today select the EHR software of their choice that best suits their specific needs and must perform an extensive search to evaluate all available options before they find one that is suitable.
+However, most providers today select the EMR software of their choice that best suits their specific needs and must perform an extensive search to evaluate all available options before they find one that's suitable.
 Most potential EMR Software buyers in the market today have the following in common:

 1. Do not know what they are looking for